By the end of this section, you will be able to:

 The combination of less foreign investment capital and banks that are bankrupt can sharply reduce aggregate demand, which causes a deep recession.
-Many countries around the world have experienced this kind of recession in recent years: along with Turkey in 2002, Mexico followed this general pattern in 1995, Thailand and countries across East Asia in 1997–1998, Russia in 1998, and Argentina in 2002.
+Many countries around the world have experienced this kind of recession: along with Turkey in 2002, Mexico followed this general pattern in 1995, Thailand and countries across East Asia in 1997–1998, Russia in 1998, and Argentina in 2002.
 In many of these countries, large government budget deficits played a role in setting the stage for the financial crisis.
 A moderate increase in a budget deficit that leads to a moderate increase in a trade deficit and a moderate appreciation of the exchange rate is not necessarily a cause for concern.
 However, beyond some point that is hard to define in advance, a series of large budget deficits can become a cause for concern among international investors.

 One reason for concern is that extremely large budget deficits mean that aggregate demand may shift so far to the right as to cause high inflation.
 The example of Turkey is a situation where very large budget deficits brought inflation rates well into double digits.
 In addition, very large budget deficits at some point begin to raise a fear that the government would not repay the borrowing.
-In the last 175 years, the government of Turkey has been unable to pay its debts and defaulted on its loans six times.
-Brazil’s government has been unable to pay its debts and defaulted on its loans seven times; Venezuela, nine times; and Argentina, five times.
+In the last 100 years, the government of Turkey has been unable to pay its debts and defaulted on its loans four times.
+Over the past 175 years, Brazil’s government has been unable to pay its debts and defaulted on its loans seven times; Venezuela, nine times; and Argentina, five times.
 The risk of high inflation or a default on repaying international loans will worry international investors, since both factors imply that the rate of return on their investments in that country may end up lower than expected.
 If international investors start withdrawing the funds from a country rapidly, the scenario of less investment, a depreciated exchange rate, widespread bank failure, and deep recession can occur.
 The following Clear It Up feature explains other impacts of large deficits.

 What are the risks of chronic large deficits in the United States?